 Storefront for Art and Architecture newsprint featuring texts by curator Guillermo Ruiz de Teresa and Department of Cultural Affairs Assistant Commissioner Kendal Henry

-︎︎︎ Map of individual signs across Manhattan
+︎︎︎ Map of individual signs across the city

 ︎︎︎ Storefront for Art and Architecture newsprint featuring texts by curator Guillermo Ruiz de Teresa and Department of Cultural Affairs Assistant Commissioner Kendal Henry